The safe, simple way to demonstrate your language skills during the Covid-19 situation

 The Listening, Reading and Writing parts of the test need to be completed in one sitting, with the Speaking test happening a few days before or after the other sections.

 Universities and other educational establishments can use IELTS Indicator to assess the standard of applicants’ language abilities at a time when test takers are unable to access the in-person IELTS.
 Please check with your university on whether they accept it before booking.

-If you are already a registered organization, please login to Score Check here.
+If you are already a registered organisation, please login to Score Check.